 Qualified candidates must be full or part-time graduate students in good standing at a university or college in India.
 Candidates must be no more than 30 years old and involved in thesis research or other academic activities that involve a demonstration or application of electrochemistry and/or solid state science and technology.
 The recipient will have demonstrated academic excellence, an interest in the study or application these sciences, and personal characteristics that reflect S.K.
 Rangarajan’s integrity and spirit.

 Potential recipients may be nominated by anyone familiar with their qualifications.
-For consideration, one must complete the electronic application form and include the following attachments:

 - transcripts of all post-secondary school academic work;